Osso Bucco: Date Night on a Budget

 Tender veal shanks are braised in wine and stock, with aromatics and gremolata—This showstopping dish is for a special night.

-While InflationBites.com always tries to keep the cost of recipes under $15, some nights call for something extra so that this one will come in just under $20.
+While InflationBites.com always tries to keep the cost of recipes under $15, some nights call for something extra, so this one will come in just under $20.
 When Julia Child showed the world how to cook Osso Bucco on The French Chef more than a half-century ago, she described the veal shank as a budget cut.
 Now, finding a veal shank under $20 is a feat.
 This recipe was inspired by Julia's recipe and by a recipe from the Blue Apron Cookbook.
-Some recipes for Osso Bucco by television and world-class chefs are so unattainable that the recipes have no place on this page.
+Some recipes for Osso Bucco by television and world-class chefs are so unattainable that the recipes are out of reach for home cooks, particularly those on a budget.
 But you can afford to serve great food if you shop carefully and skip the expensive but unnecessary ingredients like expensive tomatoes and fine wines.

-This is the big expense of Osso Bucco, which is ironic because veal shanks were a budget cut for years before becoming stylish (like marrow bones in 2023, once Michelon-starred restaurants start serving something it is scarce and expensive).
+This is the big expense of Osso Bucco, which is ironic because veal shanks were a budget cut for years before becoming stylish (like marrow bones in 2023, once Michelon-starred restaurants start serving something, it becomes scarce and expensive).
 You have three options:

 Order from Wild Fork Foods or a similar retailer.
 They have many locations in Florida, Philadelphia, Chicago, Texas, and Southern California.
 They offer free local delivery and reasonable shipping for members ($30/year).
 They have a $13.48 package of chops in Florida and a $11.98 package in California.
 As you can see from the above photo, the shanks are extremely meaty.
 I found one to be a large serving.